vivaria/edisonrul.ing/docs/source/cards/m/morphtronic-mix-up.md

 ### Card Rulings

-●“Morphtronic Mix-up” targets 2 cards at activation.
+*   “Morphtronic Mix-up” targets 2 cards at activation.
 Your opponent picks a card at resolution.
 If something happened during the chain to remove 1 of the 2 cards, the remaining card is automatically chosen.